keell0renz/langcode/README.md

 pip install langcode
 ```

-`INTERESTING`: You can find `claude_agent.ipynb` in `examples` which demonstrates real-world application of LangCode using Claude 3.5 Sonnet
+`INTERESTING`: You can find `claude_agent.ipynb` in `examples` which demonstrates a real-world application of LangCode using Claude 3.5 Sonnet

 ```python
 from langcode.jupyter import Jupyter, ExecutionEvent, ExecutionResult